Viet Nam Explores AIFC Experience: Delegation Led by Deputy Prime Minister Visits the Financial Centre

-The Astana International Financial Centre (AIFC) hosted a visit by a Vietnamese delegation led by Nguyen Hoa Binh, Permanent Deputy Prime Minister of the Socialist Republic of Vietnam.
-The visit focused on deepening bilateral cooperation and studying the AIFC’s experience in the context of Vietnam’s plans to establish its own international financial centre.
+The Astana International Financial Centre (AIFC) hosted a visit by a Vietnamese delegation led by H.E.
+Mr. Nguyen Hoa Binh, Permanent Deputy Prime Minister of the Socialist Republic of Viet Nam.
+The visit focused on deepening bilateral cooperation and studying the AIFC’s experience in the context of Viet Nam International Center has just been put into operations in two locations, namely Ho Chi Minh city and Da Nang.

 AIFC Governor Renat Bekturov delivered a presentation for the Vietnamese delegation, providing a detailed overview of the Centre’s operations, institutional framework, and investment attraction capabilities.
 Particular attention was given to the legal and regulatory environment based on common law principles, the activities of the Astana International Exchange, as well as the work of the AIFC Court and the International Arbitration Centre, which ensure independent and transparent dispute resolution for investors and market participants.
 Nowadays, the total volume of investments attracted since the launch of the AIFC has exceeded USD 20 billion, including direct investments by Centre participants and debt capital.